-The individual creditors can assert their claims to set aside or annul transactions by means of a civil proceeding substantiated before the same section of the Court of the insolvency proceeding.
+The individual creditors can assert their claims to set aside or annul transactions by means of a civil proceeding substantiated before the same section of the court of the insolvency proceeding.
+LAW AND PRACTICE ANDORRA Contributed by: Miguel Cases and Marc Ambrós, Cases & Lacambra

 Cases & Lacambra is the leading business law firm in the Principality of Andorra.
 The firm has a marked international character and is focused on the client.
-The firm's vocation is to offer the best comprehensive advice in business law for the local and international players.
-Since its foundation, the firm has had a solid, recognised and highly tested track record in its jurisdiction, in both national and cross-border banking matters, regulation of financial markets, corporate and debt transactions, special situations and asset recovery.
+The firm's vocation is to offer the best comprehensive advice in business law for local and international players.
+Since its foundation, the firm has had a solid, recognised and highly tested track record in its jurisdiction, in both national and cross-border banking matters, the regulation of financial markets, corporate and debt transactions, special situations and asset recovery.
 Since 2016, the firm has also included a tax practice that is a reference in the jurisdiction.
-The firm has highly qualified professionals, with very marked methodologies, and orientated to satisfy the needs of the most demanding international institutional and private clients.
+The firm has highly qualified professionals, with very marked methodologies and is orientated to satisfy the needs of the most demanding international institutional and private clients.